Origins of the Toledo State Hospital Cemetery Reclamation Project

 of University of Toledo (UT) Heatlh Science campus.
 Two cemeteries were identified

 on former state hospital grounds now owned by UT.
 Soon tours of the cemeteries were

 being organized, and people committed to correcting the injustice of years of neglect

 The Toledo State Hospital Cemetery Restoration Project Project (TSHCRP) now operates

 under the NAMI of Greater Toledo umbrella, meeting every 2nd Thursday of the month

-at Northwest Ohio Psychiatric Hospital (NOPH - the newest name for Toledo State Hospital).
+at Northwest Ohio Psychiatric Hospital, the current name for Toledo State Hospital.

 To advocate for Toledo State Hospital cemeteries, assuring that all interred there

 are treated with honor, dignity & respect.